Sepsis: Other

 Treating fever in sepsis, including people in septic shock, has not been associated with any improvement in mortality over a period of 28 days.
 Treatment of fever still occurs for other reasons.

 A 2012 Cochrane review concluded that N-acetylcysteine does not reduce mortality in those with SIRS or sepsis and may even be harmful.

 Recombinant activated protein C (drotrecogin alpha) was originally introduced for severe sepsis (as identified by a high APACHE II score), where it was thought to confer a survival benefit.
 However, subsequent studies showed that it increased adverse events—bleeding risk in particular—and did not decrease mortality.
 It was removed from sale in 2011.
 Another medication known as eritoran also has not shown benefit.

-In those with high blood sugar levels, insulin to bring it down to 7.8–10 mmol/L (140–180 mg/dL) is recommended with lower levels potentially worsening outcomes.
+In those with high blood sugar levels, insulin to bring it down to 7.8–10 mmol/L (140–180 mg/dL) is recommended, with lower levels potentially worsening outcomes.
 Glucose levels taken from capillary blood should be interpreted with care because such measurements may not be accurate.
 If a person has an arterial catheter, arterial blood is recommended for blood glucose testing.

 Intermittent or continuous renal replacement therapy may be used if indicated.
 However, sodium bicarbonate is not recommended for a person with lactic acidosis secondary to hypoperfusion.
 Low-molecular-weight heparin (LMWH), unfractionated heparin (UFH), and mechanical prophylaxis with intermittent pneumatic compression devices are recommended for any person with sepsis at moderate to high risk of venous thromboembolism.
 Stress ulcer prevention with proton-pump inhibitor (PPI) and H2 antagonist are useful in a person with risk factors of developing upper gastrointestinal bleeding (UGIB) such as on mechanical ventilation for more than 48 hours, coagulation disorders, liver disease, and renal replacement therapy.
 Achieving partial or full enteral feeding (delivery of nutrients through a feeding tube) is chosen as the best approach to provide nutrition for a person who is contraindicated for oral intake or unable to tolerate orally in the first seven days of sepsis when compared to intravenous nutrition.
 However, omega-3 fatty acids are not recommended as immune supplements for a person with sepsis or septic shock.
-The usage of prokinetic agents such as metoclopramide, domperidone, and erythromycin are recommended for those who are septic and unable to tolerate enteral feeding.
+The usage of prokinetic agents such as metoclopramide, domperidone, and erythromycin is recommended for those who are septic and unable to tolerate enteral feeding.
 However, these agents may precipitate prolongation of the QT interval and consequently provoke a ventricular arrhythmia such as torsades de pointes.
 The usage of prokinetic agents should be reassessed daily and stopped if no longer indicated.

+People in sepsis may have micronutrient deficiencies, including low levels of vitamin C. Reviews mention that an intake of 3.0 g/day, which requires intravenous administration, may be needed to maintain normal plasma concentrations in people with sepsis or severe burn injury.